nompiloMalinga/alx-system_engineering-devops/0x01-shell_permissions/README.md

     Group: no permission at all
-    Other users: all the permissions chmod 752 hello -script that sets the mode of the file hello
+    Other users: all the permissions chmod 752 hello -script that sets the mode of the file hello chmod --reference=olleh hello- script that sets the mode of the file hello the same as olleh’s mode.